GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 - Enable it on boot
   - sudo systemctl enable redis-server

-### Setting up Redis
+# Setting up Redis users with ACL

-- Enter redis
+- Enter the local shell
   - sudo redis-cli
-    - With ssl I think it should be something like this
-      - redis-cli --tls --cert cert.pem --key privkey.pem --cacert chain.pem
-        - ######### Need to check this later #################
-          - redis-cli -h hostname -p port --tls --cert cert.pem --key privkey.pem --cacert chain.pem
-    - I couldn't connect because of ssl and not having it set up yet.
-Instead I did this
-      - sudo systemctl stop redis-server
-        - You may have to manually kill the process if that doesn't work
+    - You may need to try one of these if they aren't working
-          - "sudo htop" is how I prefer to do that
-      - sudo vim /etc/redis/redis.conf
+      - sudo redis-cli -h 127.0.0.1
-        - Temporarily comment out the following lines
-        - <pre><code>
-        port 0
-        tls-port 6379
-        </code></pre>
-      - sudo systemctl start redis-server
+      - sudo redis-cli --tls
-      - sudo redis-cli
+      - sudo redis-cli -h 127.0.0.1 --tls
 - Create an admin user
   - acl setuser admin on >your_password allcommands allkeys
 - You can do these for more information